Beet and Walnut Salad

 2. Slice the beets in half and the halves into thin slices or sticks.
 Put these in a bowl.

-3. Squeeze the lemon into a small bowl and add double the amount of walnut oil.
+3. Squeeze the orange and lemon into a small bowl and add double the amount of walnut oil.
 Add salt and black pepper to taste, whisk to blend thoroughly and correct seasonings.
 If too acid, correct with a pinch of sugar.

 5. Gently crumble the feta cheese over the beets.
 Not too fine – the crumbs should range in size from green peas to a thumbnail.